-Once the judgments are handed down, the nations themselves - the text specifically states, "they shall beat their swords" - will transform what was once violently used to cause bloodshed into instruments to benefit all people.
+Once the judgments are handed down, the nations themselves will transform what was once violently used to cause bloodshed into instruments to benefit all people.
+The text specifically states that nations "shall beat their swords into plowshares, and their spears into pruning hooks."

 It is intriguing to note that plowshares and pruning hooks can be used as weapons.
 The transformation that occurs, then, is not only in the weapons but in those who wield them.
 It is a holistic and total transformation, not a temporary one.
-The purpose of these instruments changes as the peoples' focus transforms from self-centered violence to all-centered welfare.
+The purpose of these instruments changes as the peoples' focuses transforms from self-centered violence to all-centered welfare.
 There is thus a culture change that is part of the eradication of weapons.
-Previously defining disputes-among nations and within them, rooted in racism, ethnic hatred, nationalism, sexism, and more-end with the recognition of God's justice.
+Previously defining disputes - among nations and within them, rooted in racism, ethnic hatred, nationalism, sexism, and more - end with the recognition of God's justice.
 There is no more "learning war," as the violent divisions that gave nations their identities are eradicated.
 A new culture, a new way of peaceful co-existence and reconciliation for all, will be established.